HamidurRahman1/Naive-Bayes-Language-Classifier/README.md

 <pre>
 <strong>Objectives: </strong>
   1. Train a model from a given trainig movie review data set (IMDB).
-  2. Implement a Naive Bayes Classifier with bag of words and add some smoothing.
+  2. Implement a Naive Bayes Classifier with bag of words and add-one smoothing.
   3. Test this model against test data from the movie review and provide the accuracy of this model.
 </pre>